ardaklc0/ardaklc0/README.md

 <h2 align="left">Hi 👋!
-My name is Arda and I'm a software/hardware lover, from Turkey</h2>
+My name is Arda and I'm a software/hardware lover, from Turkey.
+I am very enthusiastic about computer sciences!</h2>

 ###